rafaelrinaldi/malaco/README.md

 # Setup

-To get things up and running you must have Node installed.
+To get things up and running you must have [Node.js](http://nodejs.org) installed (with [NPM](http://npmjs.com)).

-There are some stuff from the setup (which you might not need at all, they're just there for demo purposes) that are pointing to a local folder of mine. `connect`, `refresh` and `simulation` will look for it.
+There are some stuff from the setup that you might not need at all, they're just there for demo purposes.
+They are pointing to a local folder of mine. `connect`, `refresh` and `simulation` will look for it.

 # License